mvolkmann/blog/src/d3/overview.md

   .ticks(highScore) // show a tick at every 1
   .tickFormat('') // hides labels
   .tickSize(5); // length of each tick (default is 6)
-//.tickPadding(3); // space between end of tick and label; default is 3 const xAxisMajor = d3
+const xAxisMajor = d3
   .axisBottom(xAxisScale)
   .ticks(highScore / 10) // show a tick at every multiple of 10
   // highStore is guaranteed to be a multiple of 10.
-  .tickSize(10);
+  .tickPadding(10) // space between end of tick and label; default is 3 .tickSize(10);
+//.tickSize(-usableHeight); // to draw across chart
 const xAxisTransform = `translate(${LEFT_PADDING}, ${
   PADDING + players.length * barTotal
 })`;